What should I pack when moving to Mexico?

 We asked people living in Mexico to list three things they wish they had brought and three they wish they had left behind.
 They responded...

 "You should bring clothing and accessories that are suitable for Mexico's warm climate, such as light and breathable fabrics and sunglasses.
 Make sure to bring any necessary documents, such as passports and visas, to present at the Mexico border.
 It is also wise to include some items for basic living in your new home, such as bed linen, kitchenware, towels, and cleaning supplies.
 Don't forget to pack important medicines and toiletries.
 Consider bringing some books, music, and other items that remind you of home to help you feel more comfortable and at ease in the new environment.
-Lastly, be sure to check local laws and customs in order to pack appropriately and avoid any surprises," wrote a member who made the move to Mexico.
+Lastly, be sure to check local laws and customs in order to pack appropriately and avoid any surprises," said a member in Mexico.

 Connect